jacobboykin/swansonator/README.md

 $ kubectl apply -f ./config/samples/parks_v1alpha1_swanson.yaml
 ```

-The operator will create a Deployment and Service for the swanson app with the desired ron "kind" and size:
+The operator will create a Deployment and Service for the swanson app with the desired Ron Swanson "kind" and size:
 ```shell
 $ kubectl get deploy
 NAME             READY   UP-TO-DATE   AVAILABLE   AGE